niklaushirt/ibm-aiops-deployer/README.md

 * Logs: Pre-canned anomalous logs for a 30 min timerange are injected through Kafka
 * Metrics: Anomalous metric data are generated on the fly and injected via the corresponding REST API
 </details>

+> ℹ️ You can find a more detailed presentation about how the automation works here: [PDF](https://ibm.box.com/s/gx0tcubl9k4phvdsrffd7taragrmvz02).

 <div style="page-break-after: always;"></div>